OCR Image Reader Simple powerful OCR without server iteration

 6. Could you provide instructions for setting up a local testing server to use the OCR extension on local images?
 When I try to use this extension on these pages, I get the "Cannot access contents of the page" error.

-If you are attempting to use this extension on local images, you may encounter a notification stating "Cannot access contents of the page.
+Open the extension manager of your browser and make sure "Allow access to file URLs" (available on Chromium browsers) is enabled for this extension.
+Now try the OCR on the local tab one more time.
+You may still encounter a notification stating "Cannot access contents of the page.
 Extension manifest must request permission to access the respective host."
-Unfortunately, modern browsers do not allow extensions to access the "FILE" scheme.
+Unfortunately, some browsers do not allow extensions to access the "FILE" scheme.
 To perform OCR, create a local server and access images using the "http://127.0.0.1/..." address instead.
 Having a local server to access your pages is similar to accessing web content and will enable the extension to function properly.

 To set up a local testing server, you can refer to the documentation on "How do you set up a local testing server".
 This will guide you through the steps required for creating a local server and accessing your images using the HTTP scheme, enabling you to use your browser extensions on the local resources.